pharrukh/normuradov/README.md

 - add section with projects and user count
 - make cookie pop-up responsive for desktop view
 - fix logo rendering in firefox
+- add micro-blogging tab and move posts there